ppy/osu-wiki/news/2022-02-15-beatmap-spotlights-season-5-winter-2022.md

 ---

-Join us over at [the community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself to a role to keep up with spotlights changes and announcements or visit the [osu!dev Discord server](https://discord.gg/ppy) to help us push this project even further!
+Join us over at [the community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself to a role to keep up with Spotlights changes and announcements or visit the [osu!dev Discord server](https://discord.gg/ppy) to help us push this project even further!

 You can find out more about [Beatmap Spotlights](/wiki/Beatmap_Spotlights) on the osu! wiki.